minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Model specification <model-spec>

-Using the models shown in @models-precisely, this paper analyzes the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictes, using individual (legislator) fixed effects.
+Using the models outlined in @models-precisely, this paper analyzes the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictest, using individual (legislator) fixed effects.

 To control for confounding influence between a treatment and an outcome and approach a consistent causal interpretation @control, the following control